The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 The problem is that skipping feels awful.
 You feel like you're giving up.
 You'll convince yourself you're 30 seconds away from the answer, and then 90 seconds later you're still stuck on it with a sinking feeling in your chest.

 So I had to actively train the skipping reflex.
-The rule I gave myself: if I wasn't making concrete progress within 10–15 seconds, flag it and move on.
-Not "I'll come back if I have time."
+I gave myself the rule that if I wasn't making concrete progress within 10–15 seconds, flag it and move on, not "I'll come back if I have time".
 Move on immediately, without negotiation.

 Two things happened when I started doing this consistently.
 First, I started actually finishing the section, which meant I was attempting easier questions later in the test that I'd previously been missing entirely.
-Second, when I came back to the flagged questions at the end, I'd often see them with completely fresh eyes.
-Sometimes a different question I'd done in between had even given me a clue about how to approach it.
+Second, when I came back to the flagged questions at the end, I'd see them with completely fresh eyes.
+As a visual learner who needs to create mental images to comprehend things, I underestimated how much of an impact a fresh look could have.
+Also, sometimes a different question you've done will give you a clue of how to approach another one.

 That second part surprised me.
 Coming back to a question after a break genuinely changes how you see it.
 The trick is being willing to leave it in the first place.